LC-Linkous/tinySA_python/README.md

 ## Table of Command and Device Compatibility

 This library was developed with the tinySA Ultra, and there's some commands that might have been added/dropped between devices.
-This table is a record of CURRENT known compatibility with THIS library.
+This table is a record of CURRENT known compatibility with THIS library, and to what level the PC can interact with the device.
 It is HIGHLY likely to NOT be complete.

 If a last checked firmware version is known, that is included in the header in the parenthesis.

+?? is for an unfinished TODO list item, not an unknown.
+When a function is complete its compatibility is added.

 |  Device Command  | tinySA ()   | tinySA Ultra ()| tinySA Ultra + ()|
 |------------------|-------------|----------------|------------------|